Ultimate Guide to Kauai

 Packing the Essentials

-Depending on your reason for traveling to Kauai, we have put together a basic list of packing items we suggest that you bring.
+Depending on your reason for traveling to Kauai, we have put together a basic list of items we suggest that you bring.

 • Multiple bathing suits